majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Encode_morse.py -> project that takes a string as an argument and returns the Morse code equivalent.

+ - Parentheses_Clusters.py -> project that clusters a string into parentheses.

 ## IN-PROGGRES

  - None